Fingerprints of Individual Supermassive Black Hole Binaries in Pulsar Timing Arrays: Injection and recovery in a simulated PTA

-Despite that the inclusion of $\iota$ and $\psi$-modulations to the ORF are in principle required for the most physically accurate ORFs, Fig.~\ref{fig:Bayes_facs} affirms that a model where $\psi$ and $\iota$ are marginalized over, equivalent to the Spike-Pixel anisotropy model from \citet{Schult2025}, is not strongly disfavored over the BHB model, with only $\mathcal{B}^{\rm BHB}_{\rm Spike-Pixel} = 2.14\pm 0.02$ in the highest ${\rm S/N}=30$ dataset.
+While including $\iota$ and $\psi$-modulations to the ORF are in principle required for the most physically accurate ORFs, Fig.~\ref{fig:Bayes_facs} confirms that a model where $\psi$ and $\iota$ are marginalized over, equivalent to the spike-pixel anisotropy model from \citet{Schult2025}, is not strongly disfavored over the BHB model.
+Indeed, we find that $\mathcal{B}^{\rm BHB}_{\rm SP} = 2.14\pm 0.02$ in the highest ${\rm S/N}=30$ dataset.
 This again reflects the known challenges in precisely constraining binary orientations in PTA datasets \citep{SesanaVecchio2010_CW, petrov2025}, and is in line with claims from \citet{Schult2025} that accounting for GW polarization only impacts parameter recovery at high CW S/N.